amcknight/kaizosplits/README.md

 A Super Mario World romhack autosplitter heavily updated from [NecroSky90 on SMWCentral](https://www.smwcentral.net/?p=section&a=details&id=28606)'s version from a couple years ago.

+Their's a v1 decent autosplitter that works as well as possible by default.
+This is the simple file you probably want to use in many cases, especially if you don't care about splitting after every event that you "should" split on.
+If you just want level splits, this is the one.

-The current plan is to create a v1 decent autosplitter that works as well as possible by default and then an ambitious v2 split manager that can robustly handle fine-grained and custom autosplits and that will help you to create initial split files by watching your runs.
+However, there's also an ambitious v2 split manager that will robustly handles fine-grained and custom autosplits and that will create initial split files by watching your runs.
+By having a mechanism to make sure your splits and autosplitter are exactly in sync, we can do some cool stuff.
+If you skip a checkpoint or die and go back before a split, the autosplitter can see this and skip a split or undo a split accordingly. v2 is a Work in Progress!

-## Changelog

-### v0
-- Fixed an issue in the original splitter by NecroSky90 caused by snes9x-rr v1.6.1 (probably)
-- Got checkpoint splitting working for first CP
-- Created a generic orb exit check
-- A setting for splitting on overworld changes, for subsplitting
-- Split orbExits into actual orb exits vs unknown exits
-- Made roomCounter reliable
-- Found a post-level exit counter
-- Found a level start counter
-- Got good default overworld and intro splitting

-### v1
-- Got basically everything working somewhat ok

 ## Roadmap